-In formulating this policy the Board of Management completed the following steps:
+In formulating this policy the Board of Management completed the following steps;

-- Parents and Staff were informed that an initial draft of the Code of Behaviour was available and they were invited to make submissions on the content of the code within a specified timeframe - 2.
+- 1. Parents and Staff were informed that an initial draft of the Code of Behaviour was available and they were invited to make submissions on the content of the code within a specified timeframe - 2.
 Class teachers were requested to discuss the topic of 'rules' with their classes and submit a list of pupils suggestions to the Principal

-- The initial draft of the Code of Behaviour was reviewed and where appropriate amended in-line with the feedback received - 4.
-The finalised draft of the policy was submitted for the Patron's Approval.
+- 3. The initial draft of the Code of Behaviour was reviewed and where appropriate amended in-line with the feedback received - 4.
+The finalised draft of the policy was submitted for the Patron's Approval. - 5.
+The Board of Management, Staff and Parents Association were consulted in the review of this policy in 2019.